Flourish38/yt-notif-bot/README.md

 Put your token in a file called `config.(ini|json|yaml|toml|ron|json5)` with the key "token".
 You will need to include a [YouTube Data API key](https://developers.google.com/youtube/v3/getting-started#before-you-start) with the key "key".
 You can also specify admin users in an array with the key "admins".
 Only users in the admins list can shut down your bot with /shutdown.
+Optionally, you can specify a [region code](https://developers.google.com/youtube/v3/docs/videoCategories/list#regionCode) with the key "region_code", and a [language](https://developers.google.com/youtube/v3/docs/i18nLanguages) with the key "language".

 For example, a file `config.toml` would look like:
 ```toml